Evan Gershkovich: Russia denies jailed reporter consular visit

 Russian authorities have denied detained US journalist Evan Gershkovich a consular visit, the foreign ministry in Moscow said on Thursday.

-The 31-year-old denies the allegations and is detained at a former KGB prison.
-He appeared in a Moscow court on 18 April.
+He denies the allegations.
+He appeared in a Moscow court on 18 April and is detained at a former KGB prison.

 It comes after the US refused to grant visas to a group of Russian reporters, a move Moscow called "provocative".